 Bend Allowance Formula

-The bend allowance can be easily calculated by using the following formula:
+The bend allowance can be easily calculated by using the formula given below:

 Here, B = Bend Angle in degree,